tiepdotme/home/README.md

 The UX/UI that Shopify provides is easily the best on the market.

 ### Slack
 Slack is one of the most beloved pieces of technology that's revolutionized distributed teams.
-Our Staff, Pro Staff, and a few others have access and can colaborate quite effectively.
+Our Staff, Pro Staff, and a few others have access and can collaborate quite effectively.

 This also serves as a cheap notification server.
 When blogs are published a bot will dump a link to it in a channel.